Competency Credits for Students

 - I can write simple descriptions and short messages and request or provide information on familiar topics.
 [Writing]

 American Sign Language Students

 - I can respond to simple, direct questions or requests for information by demonstrating limited communicative exchanges with short phrases on memorized topics limited to everyday survival needs; e.g., work, school, pets, and hobbies.
 Comprehension requires considerable repetition and/or rephrasing, and slow simplified communication with extra linguistic support.

 - I can manage a number of uncomplicated communicative tasks in straight forward, practical situations using concrete exchanges and predictable topics.
 Comprehension requires frequent repetition.
 Misunderstandings may still occur.

 - I can express personal meaning by combining and re-combining what I know and what I receive from the interviewer.
 I can create short statements and discrete sentences.
 I can generally be understood by the interviewer who is accustomed to dealing with non-native language users.
 Comprehension limitations are evident due to the need for frequent repetition or rephrasing of questions on both familiar and unfamiliar topics.

 Different languages use different tests.
 Find your language under "Language List" and contact your school counselor for more information on testing options.

 - ELL Director

 - World Language and Bilingual students: These tests measure your proficiency: what you can do with the language (not what you know about the language, such as grammar facts or vocabulary definitions).
 You'll be asked to speak and write about different topics to see whether your proficiency level is more at the Novice level, Intermediate level, or Advanced level.
-You can find examples in English and some other languages in the ACTFL Proficiency Guidelines 2012.

 - ASL Students: These tests measure your proficiency; what you can do in the language.
 Reference how to prepare for the ASLPI.